centre-for-humanities-computing/tweetopic/README.md

 ![PyLDAvis visualization](https://github.com/centre-for-humanities-computing/tweetopic/blob/main/assets/pyldavis.png)

-> Note: You must install optional dependencies if you intend to use pyLDAvis)
+> Note: You must install optional dependencies if you intend to use pyLDAvis

+## Limitations

+TweeTopic is so efficient and fast, as it exploits the fact that it's only short texts, we want to cluster.
+The number of unique terms in any document _MUST_ be less than 256.
+Additionally any term in any document may at most appear 255 times.
+<br>As of now, this requirement is not enforced by the package, please be aware of this, as it might cause strange behaviour.

+> Note: If it is so demanded, this restriction could be relaxed, make sure to file an issue, if you intend to use TweeTopic for longer texts.

 ## References